LoveFirst Coast Story

 Love First Coast Update for 2023!

-After nine years, LoveFirst Coast is at a point of transition, but first a few words to celebrate what God’s done.
+That was a fast ten years, LoveFirst Coast is at a point of transition, but first a few words to celebrate what God’s done.
 God worked through a number of people who have generously given of their time, finances, talent, and dedicated much love and support to the work of LoveFirst Coast.
 God has led us through a number of adventures.
 Many of us know we will never be the same.

-Recently, a couple of us compiled a list from memory of the all the groups that we helped start.
-(At least the ones we knew of).
-It wasn’t a formal study, just an effort to recall from memory the groups that had emerged from LoveFirst Coast that were doing some degree of Up, In, and Out.
+Quite a few of the groups that had emerged from LoveFirst Coast that were doing some degree of Up, In, and Out.
 This would include prayer groups, workplace Bible studies, discipleship meetings, groups gathered for a specific mission, or those beautiful missional incubators where people were encouraged and prayed for as they stepped into mission personally.
-The list grew to twenty-one.
-I didn’t count the personal missions or ministries we jumped in to support.
-These were groups we initiated.
-Twenty.
-Six are currently on-going.
+The list of the LoveFirstCoast micro expressions grew to twenty-one.
+This doesn’t include the personal missions or ministries we jumped in to support.
+The only requirement for making the list is this: the groups started, formed, and met long enough to do Up, In, and Out.

 What about The Future?